IbcAlpha/IBC/userguide.md

 If you used the default locations to install IBC and TWS, and to store your config.ini file, you should not need to edit the shell scripts.
 If you do need to change them, they are commented to help you.

+> NOTE
+>
+> IBC renames the TWS/Gateway startup executable file when it runs, in order to
+> support *autorestart*.
+If your setup relies on a fixed path to TWS/Gateway,
+> you may need to make adjustments.
+Obviously, you will lose all the benefits of
+> IBC if running TWS/Gateway directly

 ## Other Topics